yoav-klein/k8s-the-hard-way/README.md

 See the [User Guide](docs/USERGUIDE.md) page for instructions about how to use this tool.

+## Disclaimer
+This project is for educational purposes only.
+It is highly recommended to NOT use this as a production-level kubernetes cluster and instead use a well-known kubernees installer such as kubeadm or such.
+There is absolutely no guarantee about using this project in production.

 ## Known Issues

 * Reset doesn't work - currently, after running some pods in the cluster (which happens during the "configure networking" step),